Job-madi/stravaVisualisation/README.md

 # Strava Visualisation

-A tiny app I built to see my running data in ways Strava Premium won't show me for free cause I'm kinda broke right now.
+A tiny app I built to see my running data in ways Strava Premium won't show me for free.

 Strava Premium: ❌ Chick-fil-A: ✅✅✅